ronschrama/DOM-ToDoList/README.md

 * Persisting in localstorage.
 This is actually trivial once you have a state object: store the current state in the browser's localstorage.
 When the app is closed and then opened again, the state should be restored.
 * Lint your code with Airbnb’s ESlint-configuration

-### Optional (yes, really!) functionality
-The list below contains additional functionality that is optional to implement.
-Treat them as suggestions.
-You are free to add other functionality (as long as the requirements above are still fulfilled) to your app if you come up with something better.
-Take the opportunity to boost your app and use it in your portfolio!
-* Add date and a timestamp to the cards.
-Sort the cards based on the timestamp.
-(Cards marked as done should still be in the bottom of the list)
-* Let the user decide whether to sort the cards in ascending or descending order.

 ### A few tips on the way
 * Check the console, make sure it's clean before sending in the code
 * Keep your code modular (build small functions, think that each function should have one single responsibility)